svgdotjs/svg.js/README.md

 ```javascript
 rect.size(200, 300);
 ```
 Same as with 'move()' the size of an element could be set by using 'attr()'.
-But because every type of element is handles its size differently the 'size()' function is much more convenient.
+But because every type of element is handles its size differently the 'size()' method is much more convenient.

 #### Removing elements